octomix/josson/README.md

         {} → items[=]* → [{}] → [itemCode] ⇒ [""]

-27. For each path step, a nested array is flattened once.
+27. A succession of two path steps that produced a nested array will be flattened automatically.

         josson.getNode("items[true]*.tags[true]*")
         ==>